dtesta82/3354-ArtMajors/nonFunctionalRequirements.md

   Usability: App provided on Android and IOS.
              App must have a fluid, reactive design.

+  Dependability: App must accurately fairly rewards, weaknesses of reward exploitation must be kept at a minimum.
+                 Exploits and bugs will be fixed according to severity.

   Security: Constrain idle time, if a user is idle for too long the app closes.

   Performance: App shall not take more than 5 seconds to start up.